siacentral/sia-docker/README.md

 ### Using Specific Modules

-By specifying the docker argument `-e` you can pass in different combinations of Sia modules to run.
+By specifying the environment variable `SIA_MODULES` you can pass in different combinations of Sia modules to run.
 For example: `-e SIA_MODULES="gct"` tells Sia to only run the gateway, consensus, and transactionpool modules.